chansiawwei/Light-Control-IoT-Project/README.md

 1. `cd` to the directory where the python code is, and run `python ` and the name of the file.

-The link of the Temperature Fan Project working is below: